Screen Protectors for Apple Watch Ultra: Essential or Optional?

 As he carried on, eventually, the Watch died and refused to switch back on, after which he unleashed the hammer on the screen at full force.
 This did ultimately crack the screen, but the amount of power it required was immense, and the Watch’s electronics gave in before the screen even began to show scratches.

-Do You Need A Screen Protector For Your Apple Watch Ultra?
+Do You Need a Screen Protector for the Apple Watch Ultra or Ultra 2?

-By all indications, the Apple Watch Ultra doesn’t need a screen protector.
+By all indications, the Watch Ultra 2 doesn’t need a screen protector.
 The screen is hard enough by itself to be highly scratch-resistant and shatterproof, and it’s unlikely that a screen protector will add any benefit to its already excellent protection.
-In fact, it may even ruin the aesthetics of the Watch Ultra, which is pointless if it doesn’t serve a purpose.
+In fact, it may even ruin the aesthetics of the Watch, which is pointless if it doesn’t serve a purpose.

 The user claims that they’d been using an Apple Watch Series 4 with a sapphire crystal display for years and never had a problem, but after only twelve days of wearing the Apple Watch Ultra, the screen has a very noticeable scratch.
 They also provide photos of the scratch, and it appears pretty severe.

 What makes matters worse is that the user claims to have not done any hard work over the twelve days that could have caused the scratch.
-It’s pretty unexplainable since there should be no logical way for this to happen unless there was a flaw in the sapphire crystal screen.
+There shouldn’t be a logical way for this to happen unless there was a flaw in the sapphire crystal screen, except for one thing: the anti-glare coating.

-Sapphire crystals have one significant weakness: they’re highly reflective.
-This could cause severe glare, which is not great, especially since the target market for the Apple Watch Ultra is athletes and participants in extreme sports.
+Your see, sapphire crystals have one significant weakness: they’re highly reflective.
+This could cause severe glare, which is not great for athletes and participants in extreme sports.
 It’s not good to look at your watch and get blinded by the sun and unable to see anything on the watch’s screen.

-For this reason, Apple (like most watch manufacturers that use sapphire crystal watch faces) applies an anti-glare coating to the screen.
-This coating usually goes on the inside of the watch face on mechanical watches, but that’s impossible to do with the Watch Ultra.
+That’s why Apple applies an anti-glare coating to the screen.
+This coating usually goes on the inside of the watch face on mechanical watches, but that’s impossible to do with the Watch Ultra and Ultra 2.

 So, even though the screen itself won’t scratch easily, it is possible to scratch and damage this coating, which is likely to happen anyway.
 According to some users, the layer comes off very quickly, even as little as one month after buying it, especially during extreme activity.

-In other words, even though it’s unlikely for the screen to pick up scratches, the anti-glare coating can be ruined quite quickly, which might be a good enough reason for many people to use a screen protector on the Apple Watch Ultra.
+In other words, even though it’s unlikely for the screen to pick up scratches, the anti-glare coating can be ruined quite quickly, which might be a good enough reason for many people to use a screen protector on the Apple Watch Ultra and Ultra 2.

 Conclusion